HullUni-bioinformatics/Kitson_et_al_NMB/README.md

 __A previous version of this repository (version 1.2) is archived: [![DOI](https://zenodo.org/badge/19905/HullUni-bioinformatics/Kitson_et_al_NMB.svg)](https://zenodo.org/badge/latestdoi/19905/HullUni-bioinformatics/Kitson_et_al_NMB)__

 Repository version 1.2 contains scripts and supplementary data for [Kitson et al. - Nested metabarcoding manuscript](http://biorxiv.org/content/early/2015/12/23/035071) but we are now updating script and figures for resubmission with improved analyses and laboratory methods.
+Much of the data from the linked preprint now appears as supplementary in the upcoming manuscript.